-If an enforcement action is brought for real estate, the bailiff first requests the debtor to pay the debt within two weeks, failing which the bailiff will proceed to describe and evaluate the property.
+If an enforcement action is brought for real estate, the bailiff first requests that the debtor pay the debt within two weeks, failing which the bailiff proceeds to describe and estimate the value of the property.
 Management of the real estate after seizure does not affect the further course of proceedings.
 The buyer can participate in the proceedings as a debtor.

-Where the debtor is required to refrain from taking a certain course of action or interfering with action taken by the creditor, the court, further to a request by the creditor, fines the debtor if the latter fails to comply with this obligation.
-Thus the debtor can be imprisoned in this case if they fail to pay the fine imposed as a coercive measure.
+Where the debtor is required to refrain from taking a certain course of action or required not to interfere with action taken by the creditor, the court, further to a request by the creditor, fines the debtor if the latter fails to comply with this obligation; debtors who fail to pay the fine are liable to imprisonment.